Charlotte and Dick Green: Bent's Fort

 Charlotte, also called "Black Charlotte", was known throughout the southern Rocky Mountains for her food and entertainment.
-She prepared pies, pastries, buffalo stew, and vegetables and she seasoned food with chili peppers, citron, sage, and other herbs.
+She prepared pies, pastries, buffalo stew, and vegetables, seasoning her food with chili peppers, citron, and herbs like sage.
 The fort provided meat, including venison and buffalo.
 Visitors also partook of a drink called the "hailstorm" made of whiskey, mint, sugar, and a "special" ingredient.

 And then the airs assume by the fair ones-more particularly Charlotte, who took pattern from real life in the “States”; she acted her part to perfection.
 The grand center of attraction, the belle of the evening, she treated the suitors for the pleasure of the next set, with becoming ease and suavity of manner.
 She knew her worth, and managed accordingly; and when the favored gallant stood by her side, waiting for the rudely-scraped tune, from a screeching violin, satisfaction, joy, and triumph, over his rivals, were pictured on his radiant face.